troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 ```{math}
 \vec p = m\vec v
 ```
-Since this is a vector equation, it corresponds to three equations, one for each component of the momentum vector.
+Since this is a vector equation, it corresponds to three equations, one for each component of the momentum vector, which are defined by the velocity in each of the three dimensions.
 It should be noted that the numerical value for the momentum of a particle is arbitrary, as it depends in which frame of reference the velocity of the particle is defined.
-For example, your velocity with respect to the surface of the Earth is zero, so your momentum relative to the surface of the Earth is zero.
+For example, your velocity with respect to the surface of the Earth may be zero, and so your momentum relative to the surface of the Earth is zero.
 However, relative to the surface of the Sun, your velocity, and momentum, are not zero.
 As we will see, forces are related to a *changes* in momentum, just as they are related to a change in velocity (acceleration).

-Consider a point particle moving at constant velocity such as a rock sliding across a frozen pond.
+Consider a point particle[^5] moving at constant velocity such as a rock sliding across a frozen pond.
 If we capture an image of the rock at the same time we start a stopwatch ($t_o = 0 {\rm s}$), it might be located at a position 0.5 meters from the shore as shown in [](#fig:momentumandcm:constvelmotiona).
 We will designate the direction the rock slides as being along the $x$-axis.
 :::{figure}
 :label: fig:momentumandcm:constvelmotion
 :align: center